'Neath the Arizona Skies: Plot

-As Black makes his escape, his horse falls (apparently with both Nina and he on top, but it is painfully obvious there is no girl actually there), and Black jumps back on (again, with no girl anywhere to be seen!) and rides off as Morrell pursues.
-Soon thereafter, Black jumps off a cliff with his horse and Nina into a small lake, and Morrell leaps after them, sans horse.
+Black jumps off a cliff with his horse and Nina into a small lake, and Morrell leaps after them, sans horse.
 Morrell and Black fight under the water while Nina (she is really back now!) struggles out with the horse.
 Bubbles emerge at the surface, followed by Morrell, who swims to Nina and hugs her as bubbles pop up from the spot where Black was, his last gasp.

 In a final comical scene typical of B-movies of the era, Matt and Nina giggle in fits as they peek in on Morrell and Clara stealing some smooches.